LukasLichten/awesome-linux-simracing/README.md

 ## Launchers
 Game and mod launchers:
 - [BeamMP](/Additional/BeamMP.md) ([AUR](https://aur.archlinux.org/packages/beammp-launcher-git))

+Content Manager can be used with AssettoCorsa, see [here](/Additional/AssettoCorsa-Guide.md)

 ## SimRacing Tools
 Simracing is unique with that most games and players require extra software for displaying extra information, driving other hardware and managing mods.